siegeon/magic.lambda.crypto/README.md

 The checksum is normally some prime number, but doesn't need to be too large, and its default value is in fact 10007.
-This implies that the user needs to type *two* wrong characters, and even if he does, he has a statistical probability of 1 in 10007 chances of erronously typing a valid hash value.
+This implies that the user needs to type *two* wrong characters, and even if he does, he has a statistical probability of 1 in 10007 chances of erronously typing a valid fingerprint value.
 Below is an example of generating a fingerprint using SHA1 as base hash mechanism.

 ```